biddy1618/rasa-crud/crudRasa/migration/static/stories.md

   - utter_dialogs - bot - you are not right

 ## story dialogs - bot - you are pretty
-* dialogs - bot - you are pretty
+* dialogs - bot - good job
   - utter_dialogs - bot - you are pretty

 ## story dialogs - bot - you are right